Skip to main content

 List APIโ€‹

 Using the Aerospike client API, an application can retrieve the full list, or operate on individual elements.
-Atomic list operations work on top level elements, and on nested elements with an additional collection data type (CDT) nested context.
+Atomic list commands work on top level elements, and on nested elements with an additional collection data type (/server/guide/data-types/cdt) nested context.

-Access the following operations to review detailed descriptions.
+Access the following commands to review detailed descriptions.

 Development guidelines and tipsโ€‹

-• Multiple operations on list, map and scalar data types can be combined into a single-record transaction.
+• Multiple commands on List, Map and scalar data types can be combined into a single-record command.

-• A list bin is created when a list value is written to a bin, or by using list append, insert, set or increment operations.
+• A list bin is created when a list value is written to a bin, or by using list append, insert, set or increment commands.

 • Insertion at either end of the list requires no element walk and is generally fast.

-• If insertions and deletions are mostly at the end of the list, operations are, onโ€“average, fast.
+• If insertions and deletions are mostly at the end of the list, commands are, onโ€“average, fast.

 • For data-in-memory, internal structures are optimized for random-access reads with an offset index.